distributed-text-services/specifications/Document-API.md

 ## Default Scheme

-- The document API **can** support as many response format as the content provider wishes.
+- The document API **can** support as many response formats as the content provider wishes.
 - The document API **must**, at minimum, support an `application/tei+xml` response.
 - The scheme for the `application/tei+xml` needs to be containing the `<TEI>` rootnode of the namespace `http://www.tei-c.org/ns/1.0`.
-- If the document or passage required is a reconstruction, the reconstruction of the required fragment should be embedded in the `<fragment>` node of the DTS Namespace (`https://w3id.org/dts/api#`) such as
+- If the document or passage returned is a reconstruction, the reconstruction of the required fragment should be embedded in the `<fragment>` node of the DTS Namespace (`https://w3id.org/dts/api#`) such as

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>